-7. INTRODUCTION TO THE COURSE
+1. INTRODUCTION TO THE COURSE

 Welcome to Part II Physiology, Development and Neuroscience.
-Our overall aim is to provide a broad multidisciplinary course in Physiology, Development and Neuroscience that also allows you to specialise within specific themes.
-Our course offers modules that fall into three themes that reflect the research interests in the department (Development and Reproductive Biology, Integrative Physiology and Neuroscience).
-You can focus within one theme or engage your interests across two or three.
+The PDN course offers modules that fall into three themes that reflect the research interests in the department.
+It offers the opportunity to focus within one theme or to engage your interests across two or three.
+As part of the course, you will be carrying out a two-term research project that is either lab-based or library-based.
 We hope that this course, with its wide range of modules, ensures that everyone has a programme of study suited to their interests and abilities.

-Our course will also teach you a variety of scientific skills that will equip you for future careers in a wide range of areas.
-It comprises lectures, workshops, seminars, informal discussions and research projects.
-You will carry out a two-term research project that is either lab-based or literature-based.
-This complements the knowledge you will gain in the use of techniques and conceptual tools from molecular biology, through membrane and cellular physiology, to the study of systems physiology and the disorders of physiology associated with disease.
+Our overall aim is to provide a broad multidisciplinary course in Physiology, Development & Neuroscience that also allows you to specialise within specific themes.
+We also teach you a variety of scientific skills that will equip you for future careers in a wide range of areas.
+We hope to meet these aims by offering a modular course of lectures, workshops, seminars, informal discussions and research projects, and by training you in the use of techniques and conceptual tools from molecular biology, through membrane and cellular physiology, to the study of systems physiology and the disorders of physiology associated with disease.